Promo's, Clinics, Camps & Coach's Insight to

 The most important thing here, is you will want to avoid racing any closer to your priority race than what is suggested above.
 In other words, I would NOT recommend doing an half 2 or 3 weeks before a full if that’s going to be your “A” race.

-Now it’s time to establish your plan of attack.
+Now it’s time to determine your plan of attack.
 This is essentially how and what you will do to achieve your goals.
 Whatever your game plan is, it should be unique to you.
 Just because your buddy is doing something, doesn’t mean it’s right for you too.

 Will you hire a coach?
 Follow a training plan?
 Or will you self coach and create your own training program?
 Your experience within the sport as well as the caliber of your goals will play a part in making this decision.
 Another factor includes how busy / complicated / unpredictable your life is.